Recycled paper | Is it worth it?

 Using recycled paper as a raw material helps to preserve forests by reducing the demand for wood.
 But, I hear you say, isn’t that what responsible forestry practices are for?
 And aren’t trees a renewable resource?

-While it’s true that individual trees do regrow, and don’t get me wrong, replanting schemes are a really good thing, but tree farms do not equate to healthy, bio-diverse, viable forests and habitats.
+While it’s true that individual trees do regrow and, don’t get me wrong, replanting schemes are a really good thing, tree farms do not equate to healthy, bio-diverse, viable forests and habitats.
 Old-growth forests and wetlands have taken generations to become the lovely, natural places full of all sorts of animals, birds, creepy crawlies and plants that they are.

 Now for one of those caveats.
 Paper can only be recycled a finite number of times - roughly five to eight - so virgin fibres have to be brought into the system at some point.
 But ideally, the amount of virgin fibres should be kept as low as possible and they should be sourced from certified producers.